 Level 3 contacts include persons outside the agency, which may include business executives, consultants, or contractors and/or the head of the employing agency or program officials several managerial levels removed from the employee.
 Level 3 is not met.
-The appellant does not routinely have work contacts with persons outside the agency.
+The appellant does not routinely have work contacts with persons outside the agency, or with the head of her agency or with program officials several managerial levels removed from her position.